Frequently Asked Questions

 You do not need to take two COVID-19 tests in one week, provided you share your test results with Human Resources.

-If an employee gets a positive test, they will be notified by a physician who the College has contracted for this purpose.
+Employees who test positive for COVID-19 through Skidmore College’s testing program will be notified by a physician the College has contracted for this purpose.
 In response to a positive test result, the College will follow its Action Plan for Suspected or Confirmed Cases of COVID-19 as set forth in Section 3(b) of the Reopening and Safety Action Plan.
 Employees who test positive will be required to quarantine for 14 days and the College will assist the local health department’s contract tracing efforts to identify any individuals who may have come into close contact with the infected individual within the 48-hour period prior to the positive test.
-Those individuals who are identified by public health officials and/or the College as having close contact with an individual who tests positive for COVID-19 will be required to quarantine for 14 days with some exceptions for essential employees.
+Those individuals who are identified by public health officials and/or the College as having close contact with an individual who tests positive for COVID-19 will be required to quarantine for 14 days, with some exceptions for essential employees.
 The College will close off the affected work area(s) and will follow Department of Health guidelines for cleaning and disinfection of affected areas before individuals are permitted to return.
 Employees may be relocated or sent home while the College deploys the cleaning and disinfection protocol.
 Individuals will be notified the area is reopened.

 Broad Institute will administer the SARS-CoV-2 Real-time Reverse Transcriptase-PCR Diagnostic Assay.
 This is a molecular test.
 The College is not offering antibody testing.